HubSpot/Singularity/README.md

 }
 ```

 Having registered a deployable item does not result in having the item deployed.
 After registration Singularity will accept deploy requests for the registered item.
-Information of deploy requests is captured in the *Singularity Deploy Object*
+Information on how to deploy a registered item deploy is captured in the *Singularity Deploy Object*

 ### Singularity Deploy Object
 A **Singularity Deploy Object**